 Bleiddyn Del Villar Bellis

-Bleiddyn Bellis completed her formative ballet training in Victoria, British Columbia, under the guidance of Christine Richardson, Fellow CSC-CICB.
-As a young dancer, she furthered her studies at Ballet British Columbia’s Mentor Program, Ballet Jorgen, and the Banff Festival Ballet learning from internationally known choreographers and teachers after which she established a professional teaching career across Canada and the UK.
-She has worked as an international guest teacher, lecturer and choreographer throughout British Columbia, Canada, Japan, Mexico and England.
+Ms Bellis completed her formative ballet training in Victoria, British Columbia, under the guidance of Christine Richardson, Fellow and Examiner CSCCIB.
+She has worked as an international guest teacher, lecturer and choreographer throughout British Columbia, Canada, Japan, Mexico, and England.

-As Artistic Director at the Victoria Academy of Ballet she has developed both the Professional Training Program and the Post Secondary Bridge Program.
-Her students are continually recognized for their outstanding technique and artistry, winning many awards and honours in competitions and examinations.
+As Artistic Director at the Victoria Academy of Ballet she has developed both the Professional Training Program and the fully Accredited Post Secondary Bridge Program.
+Ms Bellis is passionate about passing on her knowledge and inspiring students and young teachers alike.

 Bridge Program Director